-After the 10th day of instruction-Schedule Adjustment Deadline, a student may drop-withdraw from a course(s) under conditions outlined below. for a verified serious and compelling reason.
+After the 10th day of instruction Schedule Adjustment Deadline, a student may drop-withdraw from a course(s) under conditions outlined below. for a verified serious and compelling reason.
 The undergraduate student shall obtain the signature of the instructor and the approval of the college dean or designee.
-The graduate student shall obtain the signature of Graduate Affairs or designee where required.
+The graduate student shall obtain the signature of the instructor and the approval of the college dean or designee, or the Dean of Graduate Affairs or designee where required.
 For late withdrawals processed from the 11th through the 20th day of classes, Schedule Adjustment Deadline through Census, all notation of the course shall be deleted from the student's record; for late withdrawals processed after the 20th day of classes Census, the symbol W shall replace an assigned grade.
 Summer session deadlines may vary.

-9.1

-9.1 Late Change of Program Late Schedule Adjustment 9.1.1 Withdrawing from a course(s) class after the Schedule Adjustment Deadline 10th day of instruction and before the last 20% three weeks of instruction shall be permitted only for unforeseen verified serious and compelling reasons.
+Late Change of Program Late Schedule Adjustment 9.1.1 Withdrawing from a course(s) elass after the Schedule Adjustment Deadline 10th day of instruction and before the last 20% three weeks of instruction shall be permitted only for unforeseen verified-serious and compelling reasons.
 All such requests shall be accompanied by appropriate verification.
 Undergraduate students may withdraw from no more than 18 semester-units attempted at SDSU.
-Permission to withdraw from a course(s) class-during this period shall be granted only with the signature-approval of the instructor, who shall indicate the student's grade in the class, and with the approval of the Ceollege dean or designee (Graduate Dean or designee in the case of graduate students).
+Permission to withdraw from a course(s) elass-during this period shall be granted only with the signature-approval of the instructor, who shall indicate the student's grade in the class, and with the approval of the College dean or designee (Graduate Dean or designee in the case of graduate students).
 Permission to withdraw from all courses in the current term shall be granted with approval of the College dean or designee (Graduate Dean or designee in the case of graduate students).
-Catastrophic Withdrawals (see 9.1.2) during Late Schedule Adjustment do not count toward the unit maximum. and for graduate students, with the signature of the instructor, who shall indicate the student's grade in the class, and with the approval of the college dean or designee ar of the Dean of Craduate Affairs or designee where
+Catastrophic Withdrawals (see 9.1.2) during Late Schedule Adjustment do not count toward the unit maximum. and for graduate students, with the signature of the instructor, who shall indicate the student's grade in the class, and with the approval of the college dean or designee or of the Dean of Graduate Affairs or designee indicate the student's grade in the class, and with the approval of the college dean or designee or of the Dean of Graduate Affairs or designee where required.

-0